$0.00 0

 Interior Finish Fire Testing

-The International Code Council states that “interior finish includes interior wall and ceiling finish and interior floor finish,” that “interior wall and ceiling finish” is “the exposed interior surfaces of buildings including, but not limited to: fixed or movable walls and partitions; columns; ceilings; and interior wainscoting, paneling, or other finish applied structurally or for decoration, acoustical correction, surface insulation, structural fire resistance, or similar purposes, but not including trim,” and that “interior floor finish” is “the exposed floor surfaces of buildings including coverings applied over a finished floor or stair, including risers.”
-Thus, when dealing with interior finish fire testing, a distinction needs to be drawn between walls (and ceilings) and floors.
+The International Code Council states that “interior finish includes interior wall and ceiling finish and interior floor finish,” that “interior wall and ceiling finish” is “the exposed interior surfaces of buildings including, but not limited to: fixed or movable walls and partitions; columns; ceilings; and interior wainscoting, paneling, or other finish applied structurally or for decoration, acoustical correction, surface insulation, structural flame resistance, or similar purposes, but not including trim,” and that “interior floor finish” is “the exposed floor surfaces of buildings including coverings applied over a finished floor or stair, including risers.”
+Thus, when dealing with interior finish testing, a distinction needs to be drawn between walls (and ceilings) and floors.

 steiner Tunnel Test